vadanrod14/RA.Aid/README.md

 export TAVILY_API_KEY=your_api_key_here
 ```

-Note: The programmer tool (aider) will automatically select its model based on your available API keys:
+Note: When using the `--use-aider` flag, the programmer tool (aider) will automatically select its model based on your available API keys:
 - If ANTHROPIC_API_KEY is set, it will use Claude models
 - If only OPENAI_API_KEY is set, it will use OpenAI models
 - You can set multiple API keys to enable different features